KDD 2019 Honors Top Data Scientists At Sold-Out Conference In Anchorage

 In its 25th year, KDD 2019's award program seeks to recognize those that have made an impact in the industry as a whole.
 This year's award winners for lifetime achievement include:

 - ACM SIGKDD Innovation Award Winner—Charu Aggarwal, distinguished research staff member at IBM T.J.
 Watson Research Center, is recognized for his research contributions in high-dimensional data, privacy, data streams, uncertain data, graphs, text mining and social networks.
-The ACM SIGKDD Innovation Award is the highest industry award for tactical excellence, recognizing honorees who have made a lasting impact in advancing the theory and practice of the field.
+ACM SIGKDD Innovation Award is the highest award for technical excellence in the field of Knowledge Discovery and Data Mining (KDD).
+It is conferred on one individual or one group of collaborators whose outstanding technical innovations in the KDD field have had a lasting impact in advancing the theory and practice of the field.

 - ACM SIGKDD Service Award Winner—Balaji Krishnapuram, director and distinguished engineer at IBM Watson Health, is honored for his contributions to society through the development of machine learning products to improve healthcare.
-ACM SIGKDD Service Award is the highest service award in the industry, honoring outstanding professional contributions to the world through knowledge discovery and data mining.
+ACM SIGKDD Service Award is the highest service award in the field of Knowledge Discovery and Data Mining (KDD).
+It is conferred on one individual or one group for their outstanding professional services and contributions to the field of knowledge discovery and data mining.

 - SIGKDD Test of Time Award—Christos Faloutsos, Natalie Glance, Carlos Guestrin, Andreas Krause, Jure Leskovec and Jeanne VanBriesen earn this award for their trailblazing approach to outbreak detection featured in research paper, "Cost-Effective Outbreak Detention in Networks."
 Since its debut at KDD 2007, the paper has been cited in more than 1,800 peer-reviewed papers.
-The SIGKDD Test of Time award recognizes outstanding research from past KDD Conferences that has a lasting impact on the data mining research community.
+The SIGKDD Test of Time award recognizes outstanding papers from past KDD Conferences beyond the last decade that have had an important impact on the data mining research community.

 - KDD Cup, Regular Machine Learning Competition, Task 1 Winner—Shiwen Cui, Long Guo, Changhua Meng, Weiqiang Wang, Can Yi and Xing Zhao are recognized for manually developing the best algorithm to generate context-aware multi-modal transportation recommendations.
 The machine learning track, sponsored by Baidu, required applicants to optimize their routes over various forms of transport across a variety of users and spatiotemporal contexts.